exyte/Chat/README.md

 - `items` - list of `SwipeAction`s to include

 ### makes sense only for built-in message view
-`avatarSize` - the default avatar is a circle, you can specify its diameter here
-`tapAvatarClosure` - closure to call on avatar tap
 `showMessageTimeView` - show timestamp in a corner of the message
-`messageLinkPreviewLimit` - limit the maximum number of link previews per message
+`showUsername` - show username on top of message `messageLinkPreviewLimit` - limit the maximum number of link previews per message
 `linkPreviewsEnabled` - enable or disable message link previews globally
 `shouldShowPreviewForLink` - provide custom logic to decide whether a specific URL should show a preview
 `setMessageFont` - pass custom font to use for messages

+`showAvatar` - show user avatars
+`avatarSize` - the default avatar is a circle, you can specify its diameter here
+`tapAvatarClosure` - closure to call on avatar tap
+`avatarBuilder` - custom avatar view builder.
+NOTE: this view is not autosizing, `avatarSize` will still be applied, since it neeeds to be fixed and same for all user avatars

 ### makes sense only for built-in input view
 `inputViewText` - binding to current text in the default input text field